Paying foreign suppliers: When are you better off using local currency vs. U.S. dollars?

-You may be paying a premium and creating reconciliation headaches by paying international vendors in US dollars.
-Use these practical considerations to help optimize foreign transactions.
+You may be paying a premium and creating reconciliation headaches by making payments to international vendors in U.S. dollars.
+Keep these practical considerations in mind to help optimize foreign transactions.

-Perhaps you've been paying your overseas vendors in US dollars for decades, and they've never complained.
-Your company may even require that international payments be denominated in US dollars, a common treasury policy among US businesses buying from abroad.
-However, it’s worthwhile to reexamine policies like this—the potential embedded costs of dealing in US dollars are often overlooked, and misconceptions abound over the risks of foreign currencies.
+Perhaps you've been paying your overseas vendors in U.S. dollars for decades and they've never complained.
+Your company may even require that international payments be denominated in U.S. dollars, a common treasury policy among American businesses buying from abroad.
+However, paying invoices in foreign currency could save you money and effort.
+The potential embedded costs of dealing in U.S. dollars are often overlooked and misconceptions abound over the risks of foreign currencies.

-Of course, there are some instances when paying in US dollars is efficient.
+Of course, there are some instances when paying in U.S. dollars is efficient.
 Certain industries have dollar-functional supply chains where currency conversion shouldn’t occur.
-Multinational vendors may want US dollars for their own operations, or they may have an arrangement to convert currencies via a foreign exchange hedging program.
-But if these considerations don't apply to your business, there can be benefits to changing your approach.
+Multinational vendors may want U.S. dollars for their own operations, or they may have an arrangement to convert currencies via a foreign exchange hedging program.
+But if these considerations don't apply to your business, there may be benefits to changing your approach.

-Here’s what you consider when deciding which currency to use with overseas vendors.
+Here’s what to think about when deciding which invoice currency to use with overseas vendors.

-Your vendor may experience faster payments and an easier account reconciliation process if you choose to pay in their local currency—when foreign payments are made in US dollars, the vendor’s financial institution automatically converts the payment to the currency of the receiving account, often without contacting the recipient.
-This creates two likely challenges for your vendor’s accounts receivable (A/R) team:
+Your vendor may experience faster payments and an easier account reconciliation process if you choose to pay in their local currency.
+When supplier payments are made in U.S. dollars, the vendor’s financial institution automatically converts the payment to the currency of the receiving account, often without contacting the recipient.
+This could create two challenges for your vendor’s accounts receivable (A/R) team:

-- Difficulty matching credits to invoices: If your vendor’s A/R ledger is in euros, for instance, its reconciliation team may struggle to match your payment credit because the converted euro amount won’t match the amount on the invoice.
+- Difficulty matching credits to invoices: Foreign reconciliation team may struggle to match your payment credit because the converted local currency amount won’t match the amount on the invoice.
 They can only hope the invoice reference details you provide in the wire transfer appear on the account statement.

-- Vendor risk: You may be paying a risk premium when transacting in US dollars because your vendor will account for possible currency fluctuations when quoting you a price in US dollars.
-You can increase transparency by asking vendors to generate invoices that show prices in both US dollars and the local currency.
-Consult with your bank to further discuss the benefits of dual-currency invoicing.
+- Vendor risk: You may be paying a risk premium when transacting in U.S. dollars because your vendor will account for possible currency fluctuations when quoting you a price in U.S. dollars.
+You can increase transparency by asking vendors to generate invoices that show prices in both U.S. dollars and the local currency.
+Consult with your banking provider to further discuss the benefits of dual-currency invoicing.

-- Changes to accounts payable processing flow: Most banking platforms include the option for foreign currency payments in the same web screen as US dollar payments, so the user experience likely won't change.
+- Changes to accounts payable processing flow: Most banking platforms include the option for foreign currency payments in the same web client as U.S. dollar payments.
+The benefit of this is that the user experience likely won't change.

-- Additional help: Simple payments in a foreign currency shouldn't be confused with foreign exchange trading and hedging.
+- Additional help: Payments to suppliers in a foreign currency shouldn't be confused with foreign exchange trading and hedging.
 More experienced treasury practitioners may choose to employ FX risk management instruments—such as forwards, swaps and options.
 These treasury teams will work closely with specialists on their bank’s FX desk to tailor appropriate solutions for their business.